 In this article, we'll compare Angular vs React in terms of performance, maintainability, learning curve, and real-world use cases to to help you figure out which one to choose for your project.

 Both Angular, and React are incredible choices when it comes to web development, as they offer numerous features for various purposes, such as speed and performance, great tooling, web development across multiple platforms, and more.

-While both Angular and React have their benefits and challenges, React tends to be preferred by industry professionals.
+Angular and React are the most popular frameworks up-to-date.
+While the languages are very different, saying unequivocally which option is better between these two is impossible.
+They're used to solve different problems.
 Read below to figure out the differences between Angular and React, and how to know which one is better for you.

 Related: What is Web Application Architecture

 What is React?

 Being an open-source library, basically anyone can access and master React.
 The framework used by React is server-side rendering, hence its performance and flexibility.

 There are some core architectural differences between Angular and React that can help you gain a better understanding of their uses.